pragnyamaram/Medication-Access-Made-Easy-A-Location-Based-Solution-for-Real-Time-Drug-Availability/README.md

 # Medication-Access-Made-Easy-A-Location-Based-Solution-for-Real-Time-Drug-Availability
-Abstract—This paper presents a novel web-based platform designed to enhance access to essential medications through realtime location-based availability checks.
+Abstract—This README presents a novel web-based platform designed to enhance access to essential medications through realtime location-based availability checks.
 The platform enables users to locate nearby pharmacies that have specific drugs in stock by entering the medication name and their geographic